kpmoran-teaching/kpmoran-teaching.github.io/docs/hw2.md

 	* GET /city/:cityID
 * Add a new city
 	* POST /city
-* Retrieve data on a city’s average characteristics
+* Retrieve data on a city's average characteristics
 	* GET: /city/:cityID/averages
 * Retrieve the list of top cities
 	* GET: /topCities